yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/range-usedrange.md

 doc_type: apiPageType
 ---

-# Range: UsedRange
+# workbookRange: usedRange

 Namespace: microsoft.graph

-Returns the used range of the given range object.
+Returns the used range of the given workbookRange object.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).